 I know many of us have made some type of resolution on December 31 as we held our glass of champagne to welcome the New Year.
-Most of us have committed to eat more fruits and vegetables and less sweets, to increase our level of physical activity, to reduce stress in our lives and to lose some of the extra pounds we gained through the holidays.
+Most of us have committed to eating more fruits and vegetables and fewer sweets, to increase our level of physical activity, to reduce stress in our lives and to lose some of the extra pounds we gained through the holidays.

 These are great steps towards good health; thus let us make them last for the whole year.
 And to keep you firm in your intentions, here is a study showing how 30 minutes of intense exercise per week can reduce blood sugar levels for up to 24 hours after each exercise session.

 This discovery can help diabetics to control blood sugar and can also help prevent or reverse pre-diabetes in those individuals who are at risk for the disease.
 After all, 30 minutes of intense exercise per week is the only effort required from us to improve or prevent diabetes type 2.